soulwing/pinject/README.md

 Theory of Operation
 -------------------

-The extension uses CDI's bean discovery events to participate in the dependency injection process.
+The Pinject extension uses CDI's bean discovery events to participate in the dependency injection process.
 For each injection point that is qualified with `@Property`, the extension resolves the corresponding property name to a string value, and converts the string representation to an instance of the